albarkeo/auto-question-formatter/README.md

   - [Feedback](###feedback)
 - [Example Output](##example-output)

-See a text-only version (v1.51) here https://go.dev/play/p/FTMU7afwqd-,
+---

 ## Preformatting Requirements
-Add a "---" or "+++" between each question, or have each question numbered sequentially (v1.54) '1. , 2. , 3.' etc
+Add a "---" or "+++" between each question, or have each question numbered sequentially (v1.54+) '1. , 2. , 3.' etc

 ## Example of Accepted Inputs
 Use the following sample inputs as a test in the text-only version (v1.51) here (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program.

+Online version (limited):
+    1. Copy in Questions
+    2. Press run
-Online version (limited): Copy in Questions, press run, then you can copy the output and use Text to Columns in Excel using commas as the delimiter
+    3. Copy the output to Excel or equivalent
+    4. Use Text to Columns in Excel with commas as the delimiter

-.exe version: Download the .exe, install and run, follow the text prompts.
+Local version (v1.55)
+     1. Download the .exe
+     2. Install and run
+     3. Follow the text prompts
+     4. The program will automatically close on success and generate the .csv in the file location of the program

 **Please Note** - On Windows 10 and older versions of command line, multi-line paste does not appear to work directly from the Github copy button.
 It does work with a drag and select copy paste.

 <br>